 As the Link Hotel operates around the clock, during the Reporting Period, the main driver of energy consumption, which indirectly generated greenhouse gas emissions was purchased electricity for the operations of the Hotel, such as lighting, air-conditioning and the purpose of general usage.
 Another key contributor which led to air and greenhouse gas emissions was our shuttle van transportation service which uses unleaded petrol.
 Although the emission emitted was not material in creating an impact to the environment, Link will continue to revise our current practices at the workplace, periodically update and enhance the Environmental Policy.
-We strive to be more attentive and discover better solutions to reduce our environmental impact at all times.
+We always strive to be more attentive and discover better solutions to reduce our environmental impact.

-Air Emissions 2019 2018 Unit
+Air Emissions 2020 2019 Unit

-Nitrogen Oxides (NOx) 1.23 0.49 kg
+Nitrogen Oxides (NOx) 0.53 1.23 kg

-Sulphur Oxides (SOx) 0.02 0.01 kg
+Sulphur Oxides (SOx) 0.02 0.02 kg

-Particular Matter (PM) 0.09 0.04 kg
+Particular Matter (PM) 0.04 0.09 kg

-2019 2018 Unit

-Total Greenhouse Gas Emission

-(Scope 1 & Scope 2) 1,103.93 974.62 tonnes
+2020 2019 Unit Total Greenhouse Gas Emission (Scope 1 & Scope 2) 931.45 1,103.93 tonnes